Advantages of IP PBX Software in Telecom Industry

 There is plenty of scope for value addition.
 IP PBX software is more sophisticated these days and one can incorporate a number of additional features that can be offered as value added services by telecom carriers.
 One is the inclusion of IVR.
 Enterprises find IVRs virtually indispensable as a self service tool and IVR with PBX software would certainly help them deliver better services to customers.

 WebRTC and video conferencing for additional revenue streams.
 It is easy to incorporate WebRTC into IP PBX software.
-Telecom carriers can offer audio and video conferencing features as add ons to IP PBX system.
-Business clients will love the fact that they do not need to install specialized software and their video conferencing will work on any system, even mobiles.
+Telecom carriers can offer audio and video conferencing features as add ons to the IP PBX system.
+Business clients will love the fact that they do not need to install specialized software.
+Their video conferencing will work on any system, even mobiles.

-The best thing about hosted multi-tenant IP PBX for telecom operators is that billing feature along with analytics and reporting makes it easy for them to keep track of each client as well as system performance.
+The best part of hosted multi-tenant IP PBX for telecom operators is that the billing feature with analytics and reporting.
+It is easy for them to keep track of each client as well as system performance.
 They do not need to invest heavily.
-The hosted solution is on a pay as you go model so, in effect, when they pay the service provider, they are doing so out of revenues they earn.
-Further, maintenance and upgrades are handled by the service provider.
+The hosted solution is on a pay-as-you-go model.
+So when they pay the service provider, they are doing so out of revenues they earn.
+Further, the service provider maintenance and upgrades are handled by the service provider.
 They just sit back and count money.